ligato/vpp-agent/docs/tutorials/05_kv-scheduler.md

 option (gogoproto.messagename_all) = true;
 ```

-In order to register our hello world plugin to the scheduler and work with the new model, we need a two new components - a **descriptor** and an **adapter** for every proto-defined type.
+In order to register our Hello World plugin with the scheduler and to work with our new model, we need two new
+components - a **descriptor** and an **adapter** for every proto-defined type (proto message).

 #### 1. Adapters

 Let's start with adapters.
-The purpose of the adapter is to define conversion methods between our proto-defined type and bare `proto.Message`.
+The purpose of an adapter is to define conversion methods between our proto-defined type and
+a bare `proto.Message`.
 Since this code fulfils the definition of a boilerplate, we will generate it.
-The generator is called `descriptor-adapter` and can be found [inside the KVScheduler plugin][2].
-Build the binary file from the go files inside, and use it to generate two adapters for the `Interface` and `Route` proto messages:
+The generator is
+called `descriptor-adapter` and can be found [inside the KVScheduler plugin][2].
+Build the binary file from the go files inside, and use it to generate the adapters for the `Interface` and `Route` proto messages:

 ```
 descriptor-adapter --descriptor-name Interface --value-type *model.Interface --import "github.com/ligato/vpp-agent/examples/tutorials/05_kv-scheduler/model" --output-dir "descriptor" descriptor-adapter --descriptor-name Route --value-type *model.Route --import "github.com/ligato/vpp-agent/examples/tutorials/05_kv-scheduler/model" --output-dir "descriptor"
 ```

-It is a good practice to add those commands to the plugin file with the `//go:generate` directives.
-Adapters were automatically created in the `descriptor/adapter` directory within plugin folder.
+It is good practice to add the above commands to the plugin's main .go file with the `//go:generate` directives.
+The
+`descriptor-adapter` generator will put the generated adapters into the `descriptor/adapter` directory within the
+plugin folder.

 #### 2. Descriptor without dependency

 Another step is to define descriptors.
 The descriptor itself can be implemented in two ways:
-1. We define the descriptor constructor which implements all required methods directly (good when descriptor methods are few and short in implementation)
+1. We define the descriptor constructor which implements all required methods directly (good when descriptor methods
+   are few and short in implementation)
-2. We define the descriptor object, implement all methods on it and then put method references to the descriptor constructor (preferred way)
+2. We define a descriptor object, implement all methods on it and then put a method references in the descriptor
+   constructor (the preferred way)

 In the interface descriptor, we use the first approach.
-Let's create the `descriptors.go` so the code is outside of `main.go`, and define following code:
+Let's create a new file - `descriptors.go` - so that the
+descriptor code is outside of `main.go`.
+Next, add the following code:

 ```go
 func NewIfDescriptor(logger logging.PluginLogger) *api.KVDescriptor {